Bangladesh: Dozens killed in ferry fire | DW | 24.12.2021

 The ferry had a capacity of 310, but more than 500 people were on board.
 It was traveling from Dhaka to the southern district of Barguna.
 Several passengers dove into the river and swam to the shore, while attempting to escape the fire.

-"We have sent some 100 people with burn injuries to the hospitals in Barisal," police chief Moinul Islam said.
+"We have sent some 100 people with burn injuries to the hospitals in Barisal," police chief Moinul Islam told AFP.

 A local official said the boat had to be anchored to a nearby village on the riverbank, and took firefighters more than three hours to extinguish the fire.